 Any experiments in your search results displays a cart button to its right.
 Carts cannot include other types of items — items that aren’t experiments do not have a cart button to their right.

-Carts can contain up to 4000 experiments, but a large number of experiments in your cart can cause certain operations to take a long time to complete.
+Carts can contain any number of experiments (carts you create while not logged in can contain up to 4000 experiments), but a large number of experiments in your cart can cause certain operations to take a long time to complete.
 Filtering your experiments down to as small a set as possible helps keep the performance of cart operations high.
 The following example has the “eCLIP” filter selected which reduces the number of search results to 469 experiments.

 With these 469 experiments selected, clicking the “Add all items to cart” button adds them to your cart, and a new menu appears to the right of the Help menu, showing the number of items in your cart.
 Clicking this menu brings up an option to view your cart.